Netsensia/2048Solver/README.md

 	----------------------------
 	Score: 2700, Game over: true

 The first variant of a search method is create a move tree but without the random placement of new tiles.
 In other words, to allow the player to make multiple moves in a row.
-So, you may find that UP scores worse than DOWN when looking at the immediate score, but that UP can lead to a much better score than DOWN if the player is allowed to make multiple moves.
+So, you may find that UP scores worse than DOWN when looking at the immediate score, but that UP can lead to a much better score than DOWN if the player is allowed to make multiple moves without the blocker having a say.

 This leads to an average score of 5,635, and positions such as: